Skip to the main content

 Another common challenge?
 Resource centralization.
 Without the proper tools and systems set in place, districts struggle to move their Portrait of a Graduate from poster to practice.
 This can lead to inconsistent implementation across classrooms and schools, diminishing the framework's impact and causing uncertainty and a lack of trust from stakeholders.

-Many districts share they experience difficulties in:
+Many districts share that they experience difficulties in:

 • Supporting documentation of skill development across grade levels